-A navigation concept is a set of images that show how the connections between screens or pages will work on each of the platforms you’re building the app for.
-Use the segments you’ve defined earlier to create a visual concept of which screen can lead to which, how they interact, and where your users can jump between those screens.
+A navigation concept is a set of images that show how the connections between screens: which screen can lead to which, how they interact, and where your users can jump between those screens.

-Low-fidelity prototyping can also help with further estimation of costs, at least partially, by allowing your team to better understand the scope of functionality and be able to calculate the approximate cost to develop it.
+Low-fidelity prototyping can also help with further estimation of costs, at least partially, by allowing your team to better understand the scope of functionality and be able to calculate the approximate cost to develop an app.

 Stage 2: Idea validation

 Having decided on the problem you wish to solve and the solution, it’s time for some deep research.
-Within the process of mobile app development, idea validation is your first attempt at making sure that your product doesn’t just flop.
+Within the mobile application development flow, idea validation is your first attempt at making sure that your product doesn’t just flop.
 And idea validation employs a variety of methods to prove an idea’s worth.

 It never hurts to go through the applications already on the app store to see the competition in your category and how your competitors deal with the problem you’re aiming to solve (if anyone is dealing with it at all).

-It all depends on the product you’re making and the team you’re working with, but sometimes it might be useful to conduct global search query research.
+It all depends on the product you’re making and the in-house or outsourcing app development team you’re working with, but sometimes it might be useful to conduct global search query research.
 It can help you see if anyone is even looking for a solution to the problem your app solves.

 These aren’t ads as a monetization model, but ads to make your company and your product visible.
-Run a campaign on Facebook to see how many users are interested in what you’re looking to offer.
+For example, you can run a campaign on Facebook to see how many users are interested in what you’re looking to offer.